MicrosoftDocs/visualstudio-docs/docs/debugger/xaml-hot-reload-troubleshooting.md

 This troubleshooting guide includes detailed instructions that should resolve most issues that prevent XAML Hot Reload from working correctly.

 XAML Hot Reload is supported for WPF and UWP apps.
-For detailed requirements, see [Write and debug running XAML code with XAML Hot Reload](xaml-hot-reload.md).
+For details on operating system and tooling requirements, see [Write and debug running XAML code with XAML Hot Reload](xaml-hot-reload.md).

 ## Hot Reload is not available